Trushali29/Scrapy-python/README.md

 6. MYSQL installed
 3, 4, and 5 are python modules there installation steps are given below.

 **STEPS TO FOLLOW AS PER PROJECT**
-1. PIP :- the PIP Installed packages that helps to install python packages
+1. PIP :- the PIP Installed packages that helps to install python packages.

 2. MODULES :- virtualenv, Scrapy, ipython
-    ipython :- an interactive shell for python
+    ipython :- an interactive shell for python.

 3. virtualenv :- virtualenv is used to manage Python packages for different projects.
 Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
 You can install virtualenv using pip.
 Unix/macOS.
 (to avoid any global issues while installing a packages in one packges that may or may not affect other projects)

-4. To create a virtual environment use command:- python -m venv foldername
+4. To create a virtual environment use. command:- python -m venv foldername

-5. Activate the venv folder so that any packages install after this will be used in this folder command:-  (foldername)venv\Scripts\activate (for windows)
+5. Activate the venv folder so that any packages install after this will be used in this folder. command:-  (foldername)venv\Scripts\activate (for windows)

-6. After activating the virutal env install Scrapy command:- pip install Scrapy
+6. After activating the virutal env install Scrapy. command:- pip install Scrapy

-**UNDERSTAND THE SCRAPY PROJECT FOLDER  **
+**UNDERSTAND THE SCRAPY PROJECT FOLDER**

 1. create a scrapy projects
-    command:- scrapy startproject projectname
+    command:- scrapy startproject projectname.

 2. spider folder